shaunclarke2333/ai_foundations_class/week4_knowledge_language_generation/README.md

-# ai_foundations_class
-## Week 3
-*Project #3: The Smart Navigator (A vs. BFS)**
-Objective:

-In this project, you will implement two fundamental AI search algorithms: Breadth-First Search (BFS) and A* Search.
-You will test these algorithms across four different maze environments to observe the efficiency of Informed Search (using a heuristic) compared to Uninformed Search.

-Requirements:

-BFS Implementation: Use a deque (Double-Ended Queue) to implement a First-In-First-Out (FIFO) frontier.

-*A Implementation:** Use heapq (Priority Queue) to always expand the node with the lowest total estimated cost $f(n) = g(n) + h(n)$.

-Heuristic Function: Implement the Manhattan Distance formula to guide your A* search.

-The Tie-Breaker: To achieve optimal efficiency in dense grids, your A* priority should be calculated as: priority = (g + h) + (h * 0.001).

-Performance Goal: Your code must correctly return the number of nodes visited for each maze.
-For "Informed" search to be successful, your A* should visit significantly fewer nodes than BFS in most scenarios.

-## Week4
 Project #4: The Knowledge-Grounded Assistant (RAG)

 In this project, you will build a Retrieval-Augmented Generation (RAG) system using ChromaDB.
 You will create a chatbot (run out of the terminal,  Extra Challenge: Add a UI) that can answer questions about a specific, private dataset by retrieving relevant information before generating a response.
 This mirrors the industry standard for reducing hallucinations in AI models by "grounding" them in facts.